XingPYunM/OpenStreetMaps-Shortest-Path-Algorithm/README.md

    - Modified to be able to handle loops
  - Implementing a graph data structure
    -  Designed a generic graph data structure
+ - Importance of commenting code
+   - Had to get a lot of teacher's assistant help.
+I commented my code in much greater detail so that they could get up to speed faster.

 ## Files To Look At